vyynl/lumeria-reclamation/content/index.md

 Lumeria is bleak, but not hopeless.
 The night is cruel, but the people are not.
 Scenes may touch on fear, loss, or isolation, but the story is about endurance and rebuilding rather than despair. **The world is dangerous** and the potential for death looms around every bend...

 >[!info] Player Safety
 >I take player safety very seriously.
-When joining please make sure to check the [Player Safety Sheet](https://docs.google.com/spreadsheets/d/1YgE2Y7EiFpOXUkhMEw5mED4wWxnqjXcLSlazxbPugsM/edit?usp=sharing) to see/add your own the Lines *(hard no's)* and Veils *(fade to black/not discussed in detail if they do occur)*.
+When joining please make sure to check the [Player Safety Sheet](https://docs.google.com/spreadsheets/d/1YgE2Y7EiFpOXUkhMEw5mED4wWxnqjXcLSlazxbPugsM/edit?usp=sharing) to see/add your own the Lines *(hard no's)* and Veils *(fade to black/not discussed in detail if they do occur)*.s
 >
->Also know that I and your GMs are always available for session debriefs if anything that happens needs discussed as well as an anonymous `/report incident` command that will privately message me with no storage of your name or Discord ID if you wish to report on something anonymously.
+>Also know that I and your GMs are always available for session debriefs if anything that happens needs discussed as well as an anonymous `/moderation report` command that will privately message me with no storage of your name or Discord ID if you wish to report on something anonymously.
 >
 >Any player may pause or redirect a scene without justification.
 >